-- 6. I expect to have your attention for the full class period.
+- 6. I expect to have your attention for the full lab period.
 This means: - a.
 Avoid conversations with people sitting around you.
 Even if you whisper, realize that other people can certainly see you, and it is distracting to them and me. - b.
-Do not start zipping up your backpack and rustling papers before the end of class period.
+Do not start packing up your or rustling papers before the end of class period.
 If one person does it, it seems to trigger others, and makes the last few minutes less than optimal for everyone.